abhinav-reddy-a/Complaint-Management-System/README.md

 Then in CMD, run this code
 `$ node server.js`

-In browser navigate to the following [URL](http://localhost:3000)
+In your browser, navigate to this [URL](http://localhost:3000)
 Index Page would be visible
 Now you can add your emailID in either of secy_list, admin_list or student_list, and use the webApp :)

 ## Website Screeenshots
 ![index page](stuff/1.png)
 ![complaints page](stuff/2.png)
 ![chat page](stuff/3.png)
 ![new complaints page](stuff/4.png)

 #### If you find any errors, feel free to raise an issue :)